reexjungle/xcal/README.md

 First things first
 ==================
-### As a devloper, How do I obtain a fresh copy of the latest xCal code?
+### As a developer, How do I obtain a fresh copy of the latest xCal code?

 Here are 2 quick ways to receive the code: